CarbonCandor

 Methane Slip: The Number the RNG Industry Buries

-RNG claims 85-95% capture.
-But 5-15% methane slip through processing and transport means the atmosphere still takes the hit.
-Enclosed flares destroy 98%+ on-site.
+RNG reports 85-95% capture, but 5-15% methane slip in processing and transport erodes the claim.
+Enclosed flares destroy 98% or more on-site.

 Read→